Muhammadjalal946/project22/Readme.md

 # New Project
-This project was created from local system. prepared by Muhammad Jalal Momand
+This project was created from local system. prepared by Muhammad Jalal Momand.
+Thanks to Shradha Khapra.